 How would my existing team feel about handing over client work to someone else?

 Building from the previous question, how would your team feel about giving responsibility to someone else?
 Personally, I’m very protective of my clients, particularly if I’ve been working on them for a long time and have built a good relationship.
-Because of this, I may not want to hand over link building to someone else 100%.
+Because of this, I may be a little nervous about handing over link building to someone else 100%.

 On the other hand, some team members may really want to spend their time on other stuff, so they will be more than happy to hand over some work.
 The point here is to speak to your team first and get feedback on what would work best for them and their clients.